| |

 </persistence>

-This configuration can be used to create the initial version of a database for an application.
-But be careful, you need to remove the database manually before you can start the application again or switch the javax.persistence.schema-generation.database.action parameter to none or drop-and-create.
-Otherwise the creation of the database will fail on the second attempt.
+This configuration can be used to create an application’s initial version of a database.
+But be careful: You need to remove the database manually before you can start the application again or switch the jakarta.persistence.schema-generation.database.action parameter to none or drop-and-create.
+Otherwise, the database creation will fail on the second attempt.

 The typical test database setup

-The second example is the typical database setup for automated tests.
-The persistence provider will drop the existing database and create a new one based on the mapping metadata.
-Afterwards an SQL script is used to fill the database with some initial data.
-Therefore you need to set the parameter javax.persistence.schema-generation.database.action to drop-and-create and provide the path to the SQL script via the parameter javax.persistence.sql-load-script-source.
+This is a typical approach to creating a database for automated tests.
+Your persistence provider will drop the existing database and create a new one based on your entity’s mapping definition.
+Afterward, an SQL script fills the database with some initial data.

 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>